• Questions

 The existing site will remain and continue to be used for patient care.
 Some areas will be renovated as part of this project.

-• In partnership with Infrastructure Ontario and Partners Community Health, Trillium Health Partners is leading the build of a new health centre that will function as an interconnected community for seniors and caregivers, providing a broad range of services and programs that meet the needs of those it serves.
+• The new Seniors’ Campus of Care will function as an interconnected community for seniors and caregivers, providing a broad range of services and programs that meet the needs of those it serves.

-• The first phase includes Wellbrook Place, two long-term care homes with a combined 632 beds that will address the current lack of access to long-term care in this community and create capacity in hospitals where many patients wait for long-term care placement.
+• Wellbrook Place, two new long-term care homes with a total of 632 beds, is part of the first phase of the campus and will address the current lack of access to long-term care in this community and create capacity in hospitals where many patients wait for long-term care placement.
+The long-term care homes include specialized services including Enhanced Supportive Neighborhoods, bariatric-friendly rooms, and virtual connection to specialized medical care.

-• Future phases include a residential hospice (built and operated by Heart House Hospice) and a health services building that will offer a suite of medical services (yet to be determined).
+• Future phases include a residential hospice (built and operated by Hospice Mississauga) and a health services building, which will offer a suite of seniors focused services (yet to be determined) and will support people receiving the right care in the right place at the right time.

 • Trillium Health Partners (THP) looked at more than 100 properties across Mississauga.
 A number of factors were considered in the decision about where to locate, including: compatibility with surrounding uses; community needs; size of site and dimensions; and, cost.